RAHUL-KAD/Reverse-Image-Search-Engine/README.md

 ## Motivation[](#motivation)
+Ever wondered how the [Google reverse image search](https://en.wikipedia.org/wiki/Google_Images#Search_by_Image_feature) works, which take in an image and returns you the most similar images in a fraction of a second?

 ## Data[](#data)
 To build search engine we need massive amount of data to seach on.
 For this image search engine I used [Caltech101](https://data.caltech.edu/records/20086) dataset.